 Before beginning an ISS application, applicants and UK employers must read the Eligibility Criteria section, to ensure that the applicant can meet the minimum eligibility requirements for the ISS, for GMC registration and for the Tier 5 visa.

-The ISS operates as part of the Medical Training Initiative (MTI) which is designed to enable a small number of IMGs to enter the UK and undertake training for up to two years, before returning to their home country.
-Sponsorship for longer than two years is not available.
+The International Sponsorship Scheme (ISS) operates as part of the Medical Training Initiative (MTI) which is designed to enable a small number of IMGs to enter the UK and undertake a period of specialist training for up to 2 years, before returning to their home country.